 There are certain roof types and home shapes that will be able to better withstand the winds produced by hurricanes than others.
 Getting to know what these are may help you protect your Florida home from the assault of the all-too-common hurricanes and tropical storms that frequent the region.

 According to research, homes with square floor plans (even better is octagonal or hexagonal plans) that have a multiple-panel roof with four or more panels, will have the lowest wind loads.
-If possible, when having your home built, try to adhere to this shape.
+If possible, when having your home built, try to adhere to this wind-resistant building design.

 A roof that has multiple slopes, such as hip roofs, with four slopes, will perform much better under wind forces than a gable roof, which only has two slopes.
 While gable roofs are more common because they are more affordable, in regard to wind and hurricane resistance, hip roofs are the better option.
 The best results will be achieved with a 30-degree roof.